zlfkaar1/SpotifyNoAds/README.md

 * Reinstall Spotify

 #### Known Issues:
 * BlockTheSpot will have issues blocking ads on the alpha version of Spotify.
-To identify this, Look into Spotify version and see if there is `-a` in the end.
-If so, you have an Alpha Version of Spotify.
-To go back and use BlockTheSpot perfectly on normal Spotify, [Click here](http://download.spotify.com/SpotifyFullSetup.exe) to download the Latest Spotify Full Setup.
+To identify this, look into the Spotify version and see if there is `-a` in the end.
+If so, you have an alpha version of Spotify.
+To be able to use BlockTheSpot, [click here](http://download.spotify.com/SpotifyFullSetup.exe) to download the latest Spotify stable/public version.
-* Optional Feature "Remove Upgrade Button" will not work with Spicetify, also might have issues with alpha Spotify.
+* Optional feature "Remove Upgrade Button" will not work with Spicetify, also might have issues with alpha Spotify.
-* It will also have issues with latest Spotify where the user Avatar will be blank.
+* It will also have issues with the latest Spotify version where the user avatar will be blank.

 #### Note:
 * "chrome_elf.dll" gets replaced by the Spotify installer each time it updates, make sure to replace it after an update.